uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.4.1-Shell_Commands.md

 ### **2.1 Implementing a Shell Command**

 In this tutorial, we will explore using shell commands, to toggle on and off the onboard led.
 This should give you a general idea of how commands should be implemented/used.
-For more information on the following see here [1].
+For more information on the following see [here](https://docs.zephyrproject.org/2.7.0/reference/shell/index.html).

 Zephyr allows you to create commands that have sub-commands, these can be useful for instance, if you wanted a top level command (`root command - level 0`) for a particular sub-system/hardware, and then sub-commands (`static/dynamic sub-commands - level > 0`) that perform unique a function for that system.
 It can be thought of as a tree of commands.